-Many of our graduate programs have been ranked by U.S. News as among the best.
-Compared to other public universities in the U.S., our top programs and their rankings are as follows:
+Many of our programs have been ranked by U.S. News & World Report and other publications as among the nation's best.
+Our top programs and their rankings are as follows:

 |Speech-Language Pathology (Dept. of Communication Sciences & Disorders)||1|

-|Audiology (Dept. of Communication Sciences & Disorders)||1|
+|Audiology (Dept. of Communication Sciences & Disorders)||2|

-|Social Psychology (Dept. of Sociology)||2|
+|Social Psychology (Dept. of Sociology)||3|

-|Fine Arts (overall; School of Art & Art History)||4|
+|Printmaking (School of Art & Art History)||4|